Modified Kerr black holes surrounded by dark matter spike: Constraints from the EHT Observations

-According to Eq. \eqref{ShadowAngDiam1}, the shadow radii of the $\text{M}87^{*}$ that have been identified is strikingly compatible with the Schwarzschild BH surrounded by the realistic DM spike distribution, as evident in figure \ref{fig:Sec52} for both TOV and XHGW models with $q = 1$.
+According to Eq. \eqref{ShadowAngDiam1}, the shadow radii of the $\text{M}87^{*}$ and $\text{Sgr.A}^{*}$ that have been identified is strikingly compatible with the Schwarzschild BH surrounded by the realistic DM spike distribution.
 This can be verified via setting the theoretical shadow diameter as $d^{\text{theo}}_{\text{sh}} = 2R_{\text{sh}}$.
 Then, Eq. \eqref{ShadowAngDiam1} can also be rewritten as

+{The first and third columns of Figure~\ref{fig:Sec56} display how the shadow radius varies with model parameters $\ell$ and $\tilde{\mu}$ for $\text{M87}^*$ and $\text{Sgr A}^*$.
+It illustrates how the EHT-derived allowed shadow radius region constrains $\ell$ and $\tilde{\mu}$ at $1\sigma$ and $2\sigma$ CLs as $a$ varies from $0.5$ to $94$, providing lower and upper bounds for these parameters while varying one and holding the others constant.
+The numerical bounds for $\ell$ and $\tilde{\mu}$ are provided in Tables~\ref{TabConst1} and \ref{TabConst2}.
+No upper bounds were observed for the BGGM parameters when $a$ was fixed at $0.75$ and $0.94$.
+Thus, it not only offers the critical bounds for $\ell$ and $\tilde{\mu}$, but also indicates how the shadow radius evolves as $\ell$ (or $\tilde{\mu}$) changes, while keeping the observer?s radial distance $r_{O} \equiv D_{O}$ from the black hole fixed.